 The 2017 Plan has a 10-year term, and provides for the grant of stock options, stock appreciation rights, restricted stock, restricted stock units, performance units, and performance shares to employees, directors and consultants of the Company and any parent or subsidiary of the Company, as the Compensation Committee of the Board may determine.
 Subject to an annual evergreen increase and adjustment in the case of certain capitalization events, the Company initially reserved 1,500,000 shares of the Company's common stock for issuance pursuant to awards under the 2017 Plan.
-In addition, shares remaining available under the Company will be added to the shares of common stock available for issuance under the 2017 Plan increased by the Company will be added to the shares of common stock available for issuance under the 2017 Plan increased automatically by 1,188,657 shares pursuant to the evergreen provision of the 2017 Plan, which provides that the number of shares available to grant under the 2017 Plan will increase each year by the lesser of (i) 1,200,000 shares, (ii) 4% of the Company's common stock outstanding at December 31 of the immediately preceding year, or (iii) such number of shares as determined by the Board.
-As of June 30, 2022, 2,271,900 shares of common stock remained available for issuance under the 2017 Plan.
+In addition, shares remaining available under the Company's 2015 Equity Incentive Plan, as amended (the "2015 Plan"), and shares reserved but not issued pursuant to outstanding equity awards that expire or terminate without being exercised or that are forfeited or repurchased by the Company will be added to the shares of common stock available for issuance under the 2017 Plan.
+The 2017 Plan is administered by the Board's Compensation Committee.
+Effective January 1, 2022, the number of shares of common stock available under the 2017 Plan will increase each year by the lesser of (i) 1,200,000 shares, (ii) 4% of the Company's common stock outstanding at December 31 of the immediately preceding year, or (iii) such number of shares as determined by the Board.
+As of September 30, 2022, 2,078,802 shares of common stock remained available for issuance under the 2017 Plan.